souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

 # What is REST
 REST, acronym for Representational State Transfer, is the architectural approach to building web services.
 Let's discuss a few characteristics of REST:

-* REST is independent of any underlying protocol. i.e REST API can be build over any protocol like REST HTTP API which means RESTful API built over HTTP protocol.
+* REST is independent of any underlying protocol. i.e REST API can be built over any protocol like REST HTTP API which means RESTful API built over HTTP protocol.
-* REST is independent of any specific implementation detail. i.e a REST API can be built on any language,tool,environment,etc. Almost every language allows one to write a REST API.
-The participating Client and Server can be built,modified and scaled separately, as long as they communicate in a consistent manner.
+* REST is independent of any specific implementation detail. i.e a REST API can be built on any language, tool, environment, etc. Almost every language allows one to write a REST API.
+The participating Client and Server can be built, modified and scaled separately, as long as they communicate in a consistent manner.

 # Design principles of RESTful HTTP APIs
 * **Statelessness**: The participating client and server are not required to know the state of each other.
 Essentially, every request/response is independent and does not have any knowledge of the previous request/response.
-* REST API endpoints are designed around *resources* which can be an object,service,data,etc. For example, an endpoint `/addCustomer` is invalid whereas `/customer` with POST verb is better suited because 'customer' is a noun which is the resource here.(we'll discuss about HTTP verbs later)
+* REST API endpoints are designed around *resources* which can be an object,service,data,etc. For example, an endpoint `/addCustomer` is invalid whereas `/customer` with POST verb is better suited because 'customer' is a noun which is the resource here.(we'll discuss HTTP verbs later)
 * A resource has an identifier in the URI which helps to uniquely identify the resource.
 Like `/customer/24` signifies the customer with a unique identifier `24`.
 * The clients communicate with the service by exchanging representations of the resource.
 There are many exchange formats like XML,JSON,etc but these days JSON is heavily used (Javascript Object Notation).
 * There are four basic HTTP verbs to communicate with the resources.